-196. The RARMP concludes that the proposed limited and controlled release of GM yeast poses negligible risks to the health and safety of people or the environment as a result of gene technology, and that these negligible risks do not require specific risk treatment measures.
+200. The RARMP concludes that the proposed limited and controlled release of GM yeast poses negligible risks to the health and safety of people or the environment as a result of gene technology, and that these negligible risks do not require specific risk treatment measures.

-197. If a licence were issued, conditions would be imposed to limit the proposed size, location and duration of the release, and to restrict the spread and persistence of the GM yeast and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.
+201. Conditions are imposed on the location and duration of the release, and to restrict the spread and persistence of the GM yeast and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.